henryfash/ETL-Data-Pipelines-using-Apache-Airflow/README.md

   - unziping
   - extracting fields from csv, tsv and fixed width files
   - combining the extracted data
+  - transforming the combined data
-  - transforming and loading the combined data
+  - and loading the combined data to MySQL database
 - Create tasks in the DAG to call the indivdual functions
 - Submit the DAG
 - Unpause the DAG